adamparker75/Ref_Report/README.md

 ## _**About**_

-This application was designed as a tool for use by Amateur referees.
+This website was designed as a tool for use by Amateur referees.
 My son is keen to become a referee, and we found that other than writing the details in a notebook which are prone to being lost or misplaced, there was nothing else of use to him to keep a record of the match details.
 I wanted to design a tool to help him and other referrees to make a record of the game they have just taken charge of as soon as they get back